DataQuadrant/ansible-glue/README.md

 # Ansible Glue Example

-This project shows how to deploy a complete glue: database, crawler and job to AWS using Ansible.
+This project shows how to use Ansible to deploy a complete glue application: database, crawler and job to AWS.
-It is using the same files from AWS documentation:
+It is using the same files and exaples from AWS documentation:

 https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-samples-legislators.html